GravyDon/Zero-to-Garden_Map/01Action plans.md

 	- 40ish gallons of warm water

 ---2.
 Assembly
 	1. Drill three holes into the top of the barrell.
-One 4 inch hole and two 2 inch holes -> place uniseals in holes
+One 4 inch hole and two 2 inch holes -> place uniseals in holes with silicone
 	2. Cut pipes down to size; use barrel as reference for cuts
 		- inlet pipe 8 inches above fertilizer pipe
 		- gas pipe higher than the other pipes